pysiss/pysiss/docs/building.rst

 Building documentation
 ----------------------

-You're currently reading some version of the documentation generated from the pyboreholes library.
+You're currently reading some version of the documentation generated from the pysiss.borehole library.
 If you want to build your own version then you will need to have a version of `sphinx <http://sphinx.pocoo.org/>`_ installed -- you can check by doing the following at a terminal prompt:

   python -c 'import sphinx'